 Concatenate string at buttom of the current queue.
 The current queue is normally used to hold sub-commands for tso commands using several sub-commands, like FTP (REXX instruction) (section 33j)

 Queuevar returns 1 if queue_element is found in the queue queue_name, otherwise 0 is returned (See Section 14).
 (RXS function)

 RANDOM returns a pseudo random non-negative number in the sequence from min to max inclusive.
+The difference between min and max may not exceed 100000.
 A specific seed for the generation may be given.